-14. Ecology - PRIOR TO BENEFICIAL USE: BIODIVERSITY ENHANCEMENT STRATEGY a) Purpose and conservation objectives for the proposed enhancement measures;
+14. Ecology - PRIOR TO BENEFICIAL USE: BIODIVERSITY ENHANCEMENT STRATEGY

 "A Biodiversity Enhancement Strategy for Protected and Priority species shall be submitted to and approved in writing by the local planning authority.

 The content of the Biodiversity Enhancement Strategy shall include the following: